Jerry Alcorn, Member at Large

 Mary Settle, Vice President

 Mary has been coming to the desert for about 20 years, and has been waiting desperately for an off road, paved trail to go from one end of the valley to the other.
 She has lived in the midwest, south, and now the west and seen the advantages of cities that provide resources encouraging active, healthy lifestyles.
-A “hiker with a biking problem”, Mary is a hike leader and on the Executive Council of the Coachella Valley Hiking Club, and a member of Friends of the Desert Mountains.
-Living part time in Park City, Utah, Mary also volunteers for the Wasatch Mountain Hiking Club and other non-profit organizations.
+A “hiker with a biking problem”, Mary is a hike leader and a former member of the Executive Council of the Coachella Valley Hiking Club, and a member of Friends of the Desert Mountains.

 Mary’s professional career included management consulting, training and development, and human resource management.
 She recently retired as the Vice President of Human Resources for a medical device company.
 Mary can be reached at her personal email.